seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 ------

-Blocks in a bitstream denote nested regions of the stream, and are identified by a content-specific id number (for example, LLVM IR uses an ID of 12 to represent function bodies).
+Blocks in a bitstream denote nested regions of the stream, and are identified by a content-specific id number (for example, LLVM37 IR uses an ID of 12 to represent function bodies).
 Block IDs 0-7 are reserved for `standard blocks`_ whose meaning is defined by Bitcode; block IDs 8 and greater are application specific.
 Nested blocks capture the hierarchical structure of the data encoded in it, and various properties are associated with blocks as the file is parsed.
 Block definitions allow the reader to efficiently skip blocks in constant time if the reader wants a summary of blocks, or if it wants to efficiently skip data it does not understand.
-The LLVM IR reader uses this mechanism to skip function bodies, lazily reading them on demand.
+The LLVM37 IR reader uses this mechanism to skip function bodies, lazily reading them on demand.

 When reading and encoding the stream, several properties are maintained for the